qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 color ramps you can use to style layers.

 To create a custom color ramp, activate the Color ramp tab and click the
-|mActionSignPlus| :sup:`Add item` button.
+|signPlus| :sup:`Add item` button.
 The button reveals a drop-down list to
 choose the ramp type: Gradient, Random, colorBrewer, or cpt-city.

 The first three have options for number of steps and/or multiple stops in